raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 98. If we already have a liveness probe, why do we need a readiness probe?

   Answer: There are times, when a container fails liveness probe and yet we do not want to container to be killed.
 For example, if a container takes time to ready (loads large data set).
 In this case, liveness probe would fail and (without a readiness probe), Kubernetes would kill the container.
 A readiness probe tell Kubernetes to wait for the container finish doing all its prep work.

+  While a liveness probe checks if the container is running, a readiness probe checks if the container is ready to serve traffic.

 ## .